jovianhizkia/Legendary-Pokemon-Classification/README.md

 # Legendary-Pokemon-Classification
-Simple classification of original 151 pokemon using KNN
+Simple classification of 800 pokemon using KNN